jameslnewell/xhr-mock/docs/_api/xhr_mock.md

     content:
 content_markdown: |-
   <!-- Utility for mocking XMLHttpRequest -->
-  The following methods are used to mock the `XMLHttpRequest` server:
+  Methods used to mock the `XMLHttpRequest` object:

   ##### .setup()
     * __description:__